-An ADU is defined in the City's Zoning Code as an attached or detached residential dwelling unit that provides complete independent living facilities for one or more persons-subject to the criteria of Chapter 9-68.
+An ADU is defined as an attached or detached residential dwelling unit that provides complete independent living facilities for one or more persons.
 It shall include permanent provisions for living, sleeping, eating, cooking, and sanitation on the same parcel as the single-family dwelling.
 An ADU also includes an efficiency unit, as defined in California Health and Safety Code Section 17958.1, and a manufactured home, as defined in California Health and Safety Code Section 18007.